 To alleviate these issues, we draw inspiration from self- supervised learning (SSL) of speech representations and discrete speech units, which have achieved success in voice conversion (VC) [10, 11], ASR, and textless speech translation [12, 13].
 1) SSL representations reveal powerful few-shot domain adaptation capabilities.
 SSL speech models, such as HuBERT [14] and Wav2Vec 2.0 [15], have demonstrated effectiveness in discriminative and generative tasks to tackle domain shift problems [16, 11].
-Domain-adapted Wav2Vec 2.0 representations [17] have also been successfully integrated into automatic dysarthric speech recognition; 2) Discrete speech units, clustered from SSL speech representations, are proved to be highly related with phonemes while weakly correlated with speaker or gender [18], forming a discrete space with less paralinguistic information.
+Domain-adapted Wav2Vec 2.0 representations [17] have also been successfully integrated into automatic dysarthric speech representations; are proved to be highly related with phonemes while weakly correlated with speaker or gender [18], forming a discrete space with less paralinguistic information.
 Therefore, speech units often serve as linguistic representations in VC [10] and offer a shortcut for bypassing text and mel-spectrogram aspects in speech translation [13].